Michael Burry exits stakes in 6 banks after betting big amid regional bank crisis

 Bridgewater sold its remaining positions in regional banks US Bancorp (USB), M&T Bank (MTB), and First Horizon Bank (FHN) after getting rid of 15 other positions in US lenders in the first quarter.
 It did, however, raise its holdings in Citigroup (C) and investment bank Jefferies (JEF) while also opening a small position in Capital One and nearly doubling its stake in Bank of New York Mellon (BK), according to filings from Friday.

-Renaissance Technologies was a net buyer of banks in the the second quarter, according to its filing.
+Renaissance Technologies was a net buyer of banks in the second quarter, according to its filing.
 The firm opened a sizable position in Bank of America (BAC) as well as a smaller position in San Antonio, Texas-based regional lender Cullen Frost (CFR) while cutting its exposure to Bank of New York Mellon and Deutsche Bank AG (DB).

 Click here for the latest stock market news and in-depth analysis, including events that move stocks